Indranil0603/Arcuco-Marker-placer/README.md

-Please find the source code as “Atulya open cv project.ipynb”.
+Please find the source code as “Atulya open cv.py”.
 And the final image produced as “final.jpg”.